 1. a great website source for getting free images and typography from. (yes, I wrote FREE!)

-2. my approach to doing projects like this.
+2. my typical approach to doing image projects like this.

-4. And a new product called Transfer Gel by Artisan Enhancements® that I am selling – which is another option to help you make amazing pieces also.
+4. And a new product called Transfer Gel by Artisan Enhancements® that we sell – which is another option to help you make amazing pieces also.
 Click HERE to see this product.

-Here is what the dresser looked like before I did anything.
-Not too pretty- but I knew it had the perfect front surface for some fun to be painted on it!
+Here is what the dresser looked like before anything was done to it.
+Not too pretty- but it had the perfect front surface for something fun to be painted on it!
 Not to mention it is all wood and well made.
-So…of course I first painted it with Annie Sloan Chalk Paint® Decorative Paints.
-I used the color Coco- which is a beautiful color – especially with Dark Wax applied to it!
+So…of course it was first painted with Annie Sloan Chalk Paint® Decorative Paints.
+The color used was Coco- which is a beautiful color – especially with Dark Wax applied to it!

 If interested in purchasing Coco Chalk Paint®- click HERE.

-For this project, it took 1 1/2 coats total.
-NO sanding or priming prior.
-And what do I mean by 1/2 coats?
+For this project, it took 1 1/2 coats of Chalk Pant® total.
+NO sanding or priming prior either and did I mention I sell Chalk Paint® on-line?
+Click HERE if interested in shopping.
+And oh, what do I mean by 1/2 coats?